 Continuing education points for this course will be based on completion of the pre and post tests, submission of student data as well as active participation in the threaded discussions.

-The new cohort for Course One will open on November 11th, 2018.
-You can enroll yourself in the course here! https://canvas.instructure.com/enroll/FCC4FH.
+The new cohort for Course One will open on August 28th, 2019.
+This course has enabled open enrollment.
+You can self-enroll at https://canvas.instructure.com/enroll/FCC4FH.
 Alternatively, you can sign up at https://canvas.instructure.com/register and use the following join code:

-This course will be offered multiple times during the 2018-2019 school year.
-Cohort three is tentatively set for mid-January.
+This course will be offered multiple times during the 2019-2020 school year.

 A Cognitively Complex Classroom will focus on understanding the role of cognitive complexity when facilitating instruction and assessment, utilizing strategies and structures, and developing learning activities that integrate English Language Arts and disciplinary literacy skills.

-Course Two is tentatively scheduled to begin in late Winter.
-Watch this space for a course link.
+Course Two is tentatively scheduled to begin in late September.

 A Cohesive Classroom will focus on identifying and understanding the needs of students for scaffolded and differentiated supports aligned with the Universal Design for Learning.
 The goal is to develop a responsive civics classroom that builds academic and social-emotional competencies.

 Course Three is tentatively scheduled for mid-January.
 Watch this space for a course link.